‘The Terror: Infamy’ Finds Familiar Horrors in America’s Racist Past

 The second season of AMC’s horror anthology series uses a Japanese internment camp as the setting for a haunting, conjuring a timely ghost story.

 Early in December of 1941, the United States government descended with terrible speed upon the Japanese immigrant community.
 By executive order, families were rounded up, forced to leave their homes and belongings, and confined within inland internment camps.
-Confined by barbed wire and armed guards, assailed by demands for loyalty oaths and rampant disease, Japanese-American citizens languished throughout much of the war.
+Surrounded by barbed wire and armed guards, assailed by rampant disease and demands for loyalty oaths, Japanese-American citizens languished through much of the war.

 This is the setting of The Terror: Infamy, the uneven second season of AMC’s cult-hit horror anthology.
 Like the first season, Infamy combines traumatic historical events with a healthy injection of supernatural menace.
 But where the first season was an exercise in Arctic survival horror, Infamy mixes the trappings of wartime history with elements of Japanese ghost stories.
 While it never attains the delicate bleakness of the first installment, Infamy has ambition to spare and plenty on its mind: immigration, assimilation, and the question of how to handle history that (literally) won’t stay buried.